madlabsinc/teachcode/README.md

 ## How to use

-The user is provided with 30 tasks guiding them through the basic constructs of a preferred programming language.
-He/she gets a key to access the next task if the current task meets all the test cases.
-There is also the provision to revisit previously submitted tasks, but it can't be worked on again.
+The user is required to solve 30 tasks which takes him/her through the basic constructs of a programming language of choice.
+The tasks are such that the complexity goes on increasing based on the user progress.
+Also, he/she can't move forward unless the current task is completed since the progress is governed by a unique key that gets generated on successful completion.
+Previously submitted tasks can be viewed as required by the user but can't be worked on again.

+- It expects you to have a GitHub account.
+Make sure that you create one if that's not the case.
-- Navigate to a directory of your choice and fire in `teachcode init`.
+- Navigate to a directory of your choice and type in `teachcode init`.
-- Navigate to the `teachcode-solutions` directory.
+- Follow the instructions as being prompted.
+- Now type in `cd teachcode-solutions`.
-- Copy and paste the command as instructed within the initial screen `teachcode fetchtask <key>`.
+- Grab the initial key and type in `teachcode fetchtask <key>`.
 - Hurray :tada: you've got your first task.
-- Write your solution within a file that is auto-created.
-For instance, `task<task_number>.py` for Python.
+- Now you can find a `config.json` and `task1.py` (language of choice) file within the `teachcode-solutions` directory.
+- Open up your favourite editor and code up the solution.
+- Now type in `teachcode submit`.
+- Enter your Git credentials when prompted.
-- `teachcode submit` submits the current solution and gives you the next key to proceed if your solution meets all the test cases.
+- If the current solution satisfies all test cases, you'll get the key to proceed with.
-- `teachcode showkeys` shows you all the keys.
-- `teachcode showcommands` shows you all the commands available for reference.
+- Grab the key and type in `teachcode fetchtask <key>`.

 ## Available Commands